rinnegannn/rinnegannn/README.md

 </p>

 ## About Me
-I am a **passionate software engineering student** with hands-on experience in **full-stack development, AI, and cybersecurity projects**.
-I enjoy building **user-focused, scalable software** and solving challenging problems using modern technologies.
+I’m a **passionate software engineering student** with hands-on experience in **full-stack development, AI, and cybersecurity**.
+I love building **scalable, user-focused software** and solving real-world problems through code and creativity.

 - 🔭 Currently working on **school projects** using **Linux, C, Vim, and continuous integration pipelines**
-- 🌱 Learning **Data Structures & Algorithms, Digital Systems, and Computer Architecture**
+- 🌱 Expanding my skills in **Data Structures & Algorithms, Digital Systems, and Computer Architecture**
-- 💬 Ask me about **Python, Java, SQL**
+- 💬 Ask me about **Python, Java, or SQL**
 - 📫 Reach me at **aryanv1945@gmail.com**

 ## Connect with Me
 <p align="left">